14 FREE ways to learn something new

 Revisit history with free virtual museum tours

-Visiting museums around the globe won't have been possible for many over the last couple of years, but you can still get your fix of historical and cultural knowledge from your sofa.
-Some of the most famous museums in the world offer free online tours where you can take a virtual 'walk' around the exhibits, as if you were actually there.
+It's not always necessary to travel to see the world's top museums as you can still get your fix of historical and cultural knowledge from your sofa.
+Some of the most famous museums offer free online tours where you can take a virtual 'walk' around the exhibits, as if you were actually there.

 London's British Museum covers the history of cultures across the world.
-You can take a virtual walk through the museum at Google Arts & Culture, or take a look at this interactive timeline dating back to 2,000,000 BC, where you can select various artefacts that are housed in the museum and learn more about them through images, text and audio.
+You can take a virtual walk through the museum at Google Arts & Culture.

 The National Palace Museum in Taiwan has a collection of nearly 700,000 pieces of ancient Chinese artefacts and artwork.
 Its virtual tour allows you to read and listen to in-depth descriptions of anything that piques your interest during various guided tour routes.